conjurdemos/docker-secrets-2/README.md

 1) Are populated with a value
 2) Can be fetched by the container`

-At this point, the database password has not yet been stored in Conjur, so the Redmine container will print an error and exit.

-Load the password into Conjur:

-    $ conjur variable values add $policy_id/db-password ZemuBRAXu2tadr

-Now, run Redmine again:

-    $ docker run -it --rm \
-      -v $PWD/conjurize.sh:/conjurize.sh \
-      -e POLICY_ID=$policy_id \
-      -e DB_HOST=$mysql_host \
-      -p 8080:80 \
-      conjurdemos/docker-secrets-2-secure

-This time, it will start successfully and connect to the database.
+Again, it will start successfully and connect to the database.
 You can refresh the Redmine application in your browser, and see that it's running.

 Conjur records a detailed audit of system activity.
 For example, you can print all the events